ToxicFrog/doom-mods/laevis/README.md

 ### Resistance *(Player only)*

-Reduces incoming damage by 5%.
-This has diminishing returns as you take more levels of it.
+Reduces incoming damage by 10% (and by at least 1 point per level).
+This has diminishing returns as you take more levels of it, and cannot reduce damage taken below 1.

 ### Scavenge Blood *(Player only)*